-The Student Research Program is available for undergraduate and graduate students, medical students, nursing students and PharmD students who are required to complete a component of research in order to obtain their degree.
-These mentored research projects typically last 2-3 months and focus on retrospective studies or quality improvement in clinical care.
+The Student Research Program is available for actively enrolled undergraduate and graduate students in healthcare fields that are required to complete a component of research for their coursework.
+These mentored research projects typically last two to three months and focus on retrospective studies or quality improvement in clinical care.

 - Spectrum Health Conflict of Interest Questionnaire and Quiz

 - Spectrum Health CITI Biomedical Research Basic Course

 - Spectrum Health Protecting Patient Privacy in Research

 To request the required forms, reach out to Inta Mednis.
 The credentialing process is done on a quarterly basis as follows:

 August 1 - October 30 application submitted

 Credentialing completed by February 15

 Once the student is credentialed for research, a confirmation will be sent by email.
 The Spectrum Health Institutional Review Board (IRB) will be notified of completion status.
 Upon receiving IRB approval for the student to participate in work on the desired research study, computer log-in and access information will be provided.
 The student may begin work on their research project once access has been granted.